AnarManafov/GitWorkflow/GitWorkflow.markdown

 Whenever a feature is ready (or a stable part of the feature) it can be merged with the **dev** branch.

-It is recommmended to keep feature branches even after their merge with **dev**.
-It will simplify fine tunning in case if the feature represented by the branch will be revereted from the **dev** for additional development or fixes/corrections.
+It is recommended to keep feature branches even after their merge with **dev**.
+It will simplify fine tuning in case if the feature represented by the branch will be reverted from the **dev** for additional development or fixes/corrections.

 Feature branches should be deleted as soon as their commits are merged into the **master** via the **dev** branch.